The International Experience Canada 2023 season is now open and the 1st round of invitations will on January 9th, 2023!

-- Young Professionals (YP): This work permit is a great opportunity to gain relevant professional experience in Canada.
+- Young Professionals: This work permit is a great opportunity to gain relevant professional experience in Canada.
 You must first find an employer in your field in Canada and get a formal offer of employment.
 Depending on your country of citizenship, you could be allowed to work in Canada for 6-24 months.

 - International Co-op Internship: This work permit gives students the opportunity to complete a paid or unpaid—a work permit is required in both cases—internship in Canada.
-Students could stay in Canada for 6-12 months, depending on their country of citizenship.
+Students could stay in Canada for 6-12 months, depending on their country of citizens.

-Overview of the four steps of an IEC work permit application
+The five steps of an IEC work permit application

 Step 2: Once your account is set up, you can apply in one or more categories of your choice.
 When you apply, you enter a “pool” as a “candidate.”
 See sections 4-10 for more details.

 Step 3: Candidates in the Young Professionals or International Coop-op Internship category should receive an invitation during the next (or one of the next) “round of invitations” as long as there are spots available.
 There are rounds of invitations sent out about once a week.
 For Working Holiday applicants, things are a little trickier.
 As there are often more candidates than spots available in this category, the Government of Canada has to “randomly select candidates from within the pool and invite them to apply for a work permit.”
-That means you could have to wait for several months before receiving an “Invitation to Apply”—if you receive one at all.
+That means you might have to wait for several months before receiving an “Invitation to Apply”—if you receive one at all.
 See sections 11-13 for more details.

-Step 4: After you receive an Invitation to Apply,” you have to accept it and formally apply for the IEC permit (i.e. submit the application, supporting documents and pay the fees).
+Step 4: After you receive an “Invitation to Apply,” you have to accept it and formally apply for the IEC permit (i.e. submit the application, supporting documents and pay the fee).
 You have 10 days to accept or decline an Invitation to Apply.
-If you accept an Invitation to Apply, you will have 20 days to submit your application online—time is the essence!
-See chapters 14-28 to complete this process.
+If you accept an Invitation to Apply, you will have 20 days to submit your application online—time is of the essence!
+See chapters 14-28 on completing this process.